 Fleming, who is the program's first all-region first team pick in six seasons, is a three-time USC all-region choice after making the second team in 2017 and '18.
 Louwers repeats her second-team recognition from her sophomore campaign.
 Brannan and Davis make their all-region debuts.

 Fleming was named the 2019 Michigan Intercollegiate Athletic Association Most Valuable Player and earned first-team all-conference three times.
-She led the MIAA with 16 goals, school-record 14 points and 46 total points, finishing her four-year career first on the program's all-time list for assists (34) and ranking third in points (112) and fourth in goals (39).
+She led the MIAA with 16 goals, school-record 14 assists and 46 total points, finishing her four-year career first on the program's all-time list for assists (34) and ranking third in points (112) and fourth in goals (39).
 She had a 12-game streak (Sept.
 11-Oct.
 13) in which she recorded at least one point, and produced 10 points in four postseason games this fall.

 Louwers made the All-MIAA First Team for the second year in a row while making 21 starts in 23 games played.
 She scored seven goals and added three assists for 17 points.